0xSP4CE/0xSP4CE/README.md

 pre## 👋 Hi !

-I build things—sometimes useful, sometimes just for fun.

-I'm a fullstack developer who loves crafting modern, responsive web interfaces using Vue.js, Nuxt, and Tailwind CSS.
-These tools are my go-to for building fast, elegant, and maintainable frontends.
+I’m a fullstack developer specialized in building clean, responsive web applications using Vue.js, Nuxt, and Tailwind CSS.
+I focus on creating fast, intuitive, and maintainable user interfaces.

-On the backend, I work primarily with Node.js (Express) and sometimes Laravel, depending on the project.
-I enjoy designing robust APIs and making sure everything runs smoothly behind the scenes.
+On the backend, I work primarily with Node.js (Express), and occasionally with Laravel, depending on the project’s needs.
+I’m particularly interested in designing robust APIs, implementing secure authentication, and ensuring backend reliability in production environments.

-I'm also comfortable managing Linux servers, whether it's setting them up from scratch, automating deployments, or fine-tuning infrastructure for performance and reliability.
+Beyond the web stack, I take interest in Lua and enjoy working with Linux servers, from initial setup to deployment automation and infrastructure management.

 ## 🚀 Tech Stack